-The Trakker Antares 248X family of terminals includes these models:
+The Trakker Antares 248X family of terminals includes the following models.

+248X Models

-2480 The 2480 is a programmable data collection terminal.
+Model Description 2480 The 2480 is a programmable data collection terminal.
 The 2480 has a serial port to transmit data to and accept data from a host or PC through RS-232 serial communications.
 With the optional Ethernet card, the 2480 can also transmit and receive data through Ethernet communications.
 The 2480 has a 4-line by 40-character screen.
 2481 The 2481 has the same functionality as the 2480.
 The only difference between these two models is the screen size.
 The 2481 has a 12-line by 40-character screen that is configurable up to 25 lines.
 2485 The 2485 is a programmable data collection terminal with the additional ability to communicate in the RF network.
 The 2485 provides wireless communications to a host either through the access points and DCS 30X or directly through the access points.
 The 2485 has a 4-line by 40-character screen.
+The 2485 is also supported by the Wavelink Avalanche client management system.
+For more information, see Chapter 2, "Configuring and Managing the Terminals," in the Trakker Antares 2400 Family System Manual (P/N 071389).
 2486 The 2486 has the same functionality as the 2485.
 The only difference between these two models is the screen size.
 The 2486 has a 12-line by 40-character screen that is configurable up to 25 lines.

-Trakker Antares 2485 and 2486 terminals with an IEEE 802.11b High Rate (HR) radio (with radio firmware 4.52/6.04 and higher) installed are Wi-FiTM certified for interoperability with other 802.11b HR wireless LAN devices.
+Trakker Antares 2485 and 2486 terminals with an IEEE 802.11b radio installed are Wi-FiTM certified for interoperability with other 802.11b wireless LAN devices.